khushi280/devops3/Readme.md

-Readme file will be updated soon
+llllllllllllllReadme file will be updated soon